"FERMENTAL CULTURAL ANTHROPOLOGY"

 WORKSHOP AT IPC2019

-Date: Monday 18th June, starting time 18:00, Place: Marriott Hotel Budapest
+Date: Monday 18th June, starting time 18:00, Place: Corinthia Hotel Budapest

 This year again the renown fermentation evangelist Mr. Hiraku Ogura held a workshop at IPC2018 on the use and preparation of traditional Japanese fermented food - for everyday fermentation for healthy life.

 Ogura san is fermentation designer and evangelist with a mission to educate the world about a more than 2000 years old Japanese fermentation tradition.
 Ogura san spends much of his time exploring and researching all things about fermentation.
 At the workshop in Budapest he shares every year his knowledge on the most popular Japanese foods made from fermented rice, soy and other stuff and their preparation in everyday life.